tc39/proposal-temporal/docs/yearmonth.md

 The `calendar` read-only property gives the calendar that the `year` and `month` properties are interpreted in.

+### yearmonth.**era** : unknown

+The `era` read-only property is `undefined` when using the ISO 8601 calendar.
+It's used for calendar systems that specify an era in addition to the year.

 ### yearMonth.**daysInMonth** : number

 The `daysInMonth` read-only property gives the number of days in the month.